arnodelorme/wp15/usecase-2.3/README.md

 The [input dataset](https://doi.org/10.18112/openneuro.ds000117.v1.0.6) is a multi-subject, multi-modal neuroimaging dataset that is described in detail in the accompanying [data publication](https://doi.org/10.1038/sdata.2015.1).
 It includes structural and functional MRI, MEG, and EEG data that was recorded during an experimental task on face processing.

 The input data consists of 1671 files with a combined size of 84.82GB and can be downloaded using [datalad](https://www.datalad.org).
+In order to be able to use datalad, a sufficiently recent version of git is required.
+The older CentOS nodes on the DCCN cluster, running git version 1.8.3.1 could not do the job.
+The newer AlmaLinux nodes run git version 2.39.3.
+This worked.

 ```console
 python -m venv venv